somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-03-understanding-tiktok-growth-how-tokautomator-can-elevate-your-social-media-game.md

 ### POST ONLY ###
 post:
   title: "Understanding TikTok Growth: How TokAutomator Can Elevate Your Social Media Game"
-  excerpt: "Discover how TokAutomator can elevate your TikTok strategy by automating your activity to gain more followers, likes, and views."
+  description: "Discover how TokAutomator can elevate your TikTok strategy by automating your activity to gain more followers, likes, and views."
-  author: alex
+  author: rare-ivy
   id: 1722761648
   tags: ["TikTok growth","social media automation","increase TikTok followers","TokAutomator features"]
   categories: ["Social Media Marketing","TikTok Growth","Digital Marketing"]